awslabs/aws-lambda-go-api-proxy/README.md

 $ go get github.com/awslabs/aws-lambda-go-api-proxy/...
 ```

 Following the instructions from the [Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/go-programming-model-handler-types.html), we need to declare a `Handler` method for our main package.
-We will declare a `ginadapter.GinLambda` object
-in the global scope, initialized once it in the Handler with all its API methods, and then use the `Proxy` method to translate requests and responses
+We will declare a `httpadapter.HandlerAdapter` object in the global scope, initialized once it in the Handler with all its API methods, and then use the `Proxy` method to translate requests and responses

 ```go
 package main